-- There is nothing empirical about probabilistic analysis based on the stochastic process, which is a striking departure from analysis based on FOT-probability. - Given that the stochastic process tool is presently taught at essentially all universities offering probability instruction for science and engineering, to the complete and utter exclusion from relevant curricula of FOT-probability, the above indisputable facts dictate that consideration of a paradigm shift in both education and the practice of mathematical statistics in science is merited.
+- There is nothing empirical about probabilistic analysis based on the stochastic process, which is a striking departure from analysis based on FOT-probability. - Given that the stochastic process tool is presently taught at essentially all colleges and universities offering probability instruction for science and engineering, to the complete and utter exclusion from relevant curricula of FOT-probability, the above indisputable facts dictate that consideration of a paradigm shift in both education and the practice of mathematical statistics in science and investigative engineering is merited.